neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 Many authenticated encryption algorithms, such as AES-GCM or ChaCha20-Poly1305, perform very well on modern hardware.
 These algorithms have some shortcomings:
 * Reuse of key and nonce in stream ciphers is catastrophic.
 * The authentication tag is only 16 bytes.
-* They do not provide key commitment or message commitment.
+* No key commitment or message commitment.

 Block ciphers have their own issues, such as padding oracle attacks.
 PackageProtector uses the PKCS7 padding scheme in *pad-then-mac-then-encrypt* mode to guard against padding oracle attacks.
 CBC mode provides additional safety for key/IV reuse and re-encryption of individual chunks (if required).
 Algorithm performance is not the primary goal of PackageProtector.
 The design intentionally uses separate algorithms and keys for MAC and encryption operations.